Mexican identity in Canadian academia

 In my experience, many alt-acs experience feelings of absolute rejection of academia as an institution.
 Some would say rightfully so.
 Karen Kelsky (a former academic) has a powerful talk on the way academia operates effectively as a cult.
 For many leaving the cult, there is no going back.
 I am not necessarily on that camp.
 I know academia has disturbingly destructive and deceptive practices and, because I am still tangentially attached to it through my teaching, I also know some academics know exactly how destructive it is.
 But I also know that many others actually have no idea.
 I think academia needs a deep revision at every single level because it is indeed a very toxic institution but I also think it is worth the effort.
 Unfortunately, the push to change will not come from within the institution.
 Academia doesn’t welcome criticism from its own ranks but it reacts to the right kind of public pressure.
 Alt-acs, on the other hand, are for the most part familiar with many of the problematic corners of the institution and some of us want better academia for future scholars.

-I am not naive, I know that a ranty will make no difference whatsoever but I do want to set up a precedent in case the opportunity to correct the course on the problem I try to discuss here emerges again, maybe even in a way prominent enough to be taken seriously.
+I am not naive, I know that a ranty post will make no difference whatsoever but I do want to set up a precedent in case the opportunity to correct the course on the problem I try to discuss here emerges again, maybe even in a way prominent enough to be taken seriously.